It takes more than 500 years to create one inch of topsoil

 Just like us, soil is a living organism that needs air, water and essential nutrients to thrive.
 Healthy soil maintains water management, recycles nutrients, and plays a pivotal role in storing carbon, helping mitigate climate change.
 Soil health is the foundation for resilient crop production and sustainable farming.
-Without this wealth of biodiversity, we cannot feed the world and protect the planet.

 Balanced crop nutrition combined with good agricultural practices are crucial for the regeneration of our soils.
 Yara provides farmers with crop nutrition solutions, tools, services and knowledge to preserve and improve soil, helping grow a nature-positive food future.